Is business insurance required by law?

 Most states require businesses with employees to have workers’ compensation insurance.
 Workers’ comp helps cover medical expenses and lost wages resulting from work-related injuries.

 Typically, workers' comp is required as soon as your tech business hires its first employee.
-Texas is the only state where workers’ compensation is optional for businesses.
+Nearly every state requires employers to carry workers’ compensation coverage.

 If your business owns and operates vehicles, you probably must also have commercial auto insurance.
 Commercial auto insurance can help cover medical costs and property damage if your tech company’s vehicle is involved in an accident.